ebi-pf-team/genome-properties/docs/flatfile.rst

 FASTA file
 ---------

-The FASTA file includes a fasta sequence for each constituent step of the property.
+The FASTA file includes fasta sequences that are a match for each constituent step of the property.
+GPs of type CATEGORY do not have associated FASTA files as they do not contain any calculable steps.
+Similarly, a METAPATH which contains only GPs as evidence for its steps, would not have an associated FASTA file.
-The file is formatted such that each individual block of fasta sequence includes a descriptive header line, in the format provided by UniProt.
+The FASTA file is formatted such that each individual block of fasta sequence includes a descriptive header line, in the format provided by UniProt.
 The appropriate step number is then added to this header line in parenthesis, as shown below.

 .. code-block::